AquaticInformatics/examples/TimeSeries/PublicApis/SdkExamples/SosExporter/Readme.md

 - Reasonable defaults are assumed.
 By default, all AQTS time-series with Publish=true will be exported.
 - All options can be configured from the command line and/or from configuration files.
 - The exporter works in "incremental" mode when possible, exporting only newly appended points as they appear.
-- When an incremental export is not possible, the entire time-series record is exported, according to the `-MaximumPointDays` configuration.
+- When an incremental export is not possible, the entire time-series record is exported, according to the `-ExportDurationAttributeName` configuration.
 - Changes to the export configuration which break incremental exports will automatically be detected and a full resync will be performed.
 - The `SosExporter.log` file will contain the output of the most recent export cycle.